 Atreus didn’t know his father was a god.
 I thought mine was.

 God of War is the fourth installment in the franchise of the same name.
 This latest entry released in April of 2018 is a departure from the entries that came before.
 It is not a continuation of the hyper-violent festival of carnage and blood and rage that was the backbone of the original three entries into the franchise.
-Players no longer follow The Ghost of Sparta tearing a path of violence and misery over the Greek pantheon that caused the death of his first family.
+Players no longer follow The Ghost of Sparta tearing a path of brutality and misery over the Greek pantheon that caused the death of his first family.
 No, this God of War is the story of Kratos.
-It’s the story of a man unlearning a lifetime of violence and vengeance.
-Above all, God of War is the story of a god learning how to be vulnerable.
+It’s the story of a man unlearning a lifetime of hatred and vengeance.
+Above all, God of War is the story of a god learning how to be a man.
+To be vulnerable.
 God of War is about a man learning how to talk to his son.
 God of War is the story that taught me how to talk to my father.

 You could be forgiven for watching the clip above and thinking of Kratos as an uncaring father.
 I thought it too.
-This clip is the first time you see Kratos and Atreus interact.
-The first time we’ve seen Kratos as a father.
-It’s right after the funeral of Kratos’ wife and Atreus’ mother, Faye.
-Atop the fire burning in this introductory scene is her body.
-During the hunt Kratos goes from curt and stoic to angry and loud with no in-between.
-The first thing we hear Kratos say to his son, immediately after Faye’s funeral is, “You are hunting deer.”
+This clip is the first time players see Kratos and Atreus interact.
+It’s the first time audiences have seen Kratos as a father.
+This moment follows the funeral of Kratos’ wife and Atreus’ mother, Faye.
+The fire illuminating Kratos at the beginning of the clip above is Faye’s funeral pyre.
+During the hunt Kratos acts in either one of two modes: curt and stoic or angry and loud, with no middle ground between the two.
+The first thing we hear Kratos say to his son is “You are hunting deer.”
 When Atreus, who has never been hunting with his father, asks which way to go, Kratos replies bitingly: “In the direction of deer.
 Hunt.”
-When Atreus asks Kratos why he never took him hunting before today, Kratos simply responds with “It was your mother’s wish.
+When Atreus asks Kratos why he never took him hunting before this day, Kratos simply responds with “It was your mother’s wish.
 And it was time.”
 He doesn’t refer to Atreus by name, only as “boy”.
-When Atreus misfires his bow, Kratos snaps and screams straight from his gut to only fire on his signal, and takes the bow away from the boy still learning to hunt.
-But Kratos’ quick temper belies his good intentions.
+When Atreus misfires his bow, Kratos snaps and screams straight from his gut to only fire on his signal, and takes the bow away from the boy still learning to wield it.
+But Kratos’ quick temper betrays his good intentions.
 He says to Atreus early on in the scene “I need to know you can survive the journey.”
-This journey was a mission Faye left to Kratos on her deathbed: take her ashes and spread them over Jötunheim, the ancient and very-much inaccessible land of the Giants, a long dead race.
+The journey in question is a task Faye left to Kratos on her deathbed: take her ashes and spread them over Jötunheim, the ancient and very-much inaccessible land of the Giants, a long dead race.

-As I watched the last few seconds of Kratos and Atreus’ hunt, where Atreus looks like he wants to speak so badly, but can’t, where Kratos wants nothing more than to put his hand on Atreus’ shoulder but can’t bring himself to bridge the gap between them, I felt myself immersed in Atreus’ experience.
-I felt myself immersed in Atreus’ pain, in his longing to talk to his father about what ails him but not being able to find the words and forgetting about it.
-The arms length between Kratos and Atreus may as well have been the widest of chasms.
-The distance between Kratos and Atreus felt like the distance between my father and I. Maybe we weren’t as close as I’d thought.
+As I watched the last few seconds of Kratos and Atreus’ hunt, where Atreus looks like he wants to speak so badly, but can’t; where Kratos wants nothing more than to put his hand on Atreus’ shoulder but can’t bring himself to bridge the gap between them, I felt so much of myself in Atreus’ experience.
+I felt myself immersed in his pain, in his longing to talk to his father about what ails him but not being able to find the words and forgetting about it.
+The arms length between Kratos and Atreus felt just like the distance between my father and I.

-The journey Faye sent the father-son duo on taught them to conquer their fears.
+As the father-son duo, one coming to terms with their godhood and the other with his humanity, shared an embrace and began walking towards the end of their journey I wept again.
+Both gods learned the thing they feared most was vulnerability.
+The journey Faye sent the pair on taught them to conquer their fears.
 To confront them head on.
 For Kratos, that meant accepting he is not the monster he was.
 For Atreus, that meant both listening to and learning to understand his father.

 If Kratos could move beyond his haunted past and become a better man, maybe my father could too.
 If my father’s journey was Kratos,’ was mine Atreus’?
 What did I have to learn from watching a child learn from the mistakes of his father?
 “We will be the gods we choose to be.”
 Who I was is not who you will be.”
-I realized for so long I was afraid of being vulnerable with my own father.
-That I needed to stop being afraid of the chasm between us.
+For so long I was afraid of being vulnerable with my own father.
+God of War taught me that I needed to stop being afraid of the chasm between us.
 Trust that he would meet me in the darkness between and that we would climb out together.

 My father and I are still climbing out of the chasm between us.
 But we’re doing it together.